TomatenKuchenDEV/docs/docs/counting.md

 If the current run is reset if a user edits their message *and* changes it's number or add normal text while chatting is disabled.

 ### Allow chat
-Whether after the number normal text is allowed: "42 Hello :D"
+Whether after the number normal text is allowed, like `42 Hello :D`

 ### Use webhooks
 If webhooks should be used.
 Prevents message editing and deleting.
 Requires Manage Webhooks permission.